adithirgis/adithiru/content/blog/2021_Aug_opensource/index.md

 <img src = "feature.jpg" alt = "A black and white doodled globe" width = "50%" style = "display: block; margin: auto;" />

+This piece is a tribute to all who have helped me knowingly or unknowingly.
+Each one of you all have supported me.